Let’s go back to basics and talk about how to fix a common pronunciation mistake so that people understand you better.

 I’ll let you know how you did!

-For more practice on voiced and voiceless sounds, check out my video on how to pronounce the -s and -es endings on plurals and verbs and the ‘s on possessives and contractions.
+For more practice on voiced and voiceless sounds, find out how to pronounce the -s and -es endings on plurals and verbs and the ‘s on possessives and contractions.